defuncart/bratacha/README.md

 ## About

-*Bratacha* (Irish for flags) is a fun flag quiz game with an emphasis on often overlooked languages.
+Bratacha (Irish for flags) is a fun flag quiz game with an emphasis on underrepresented languages.

 - Supports 4 languages (Irish, Welsh, Belarusian, English)
 - Hard mode shows similar flags